Nefariousgh/articleScraper/README.md

 # 21BCE7665_ML
-Backend for dcoument retrieval which can be used as context for LLMs
+Backend for document retrieval which can be used as context for LLMs
 ## API Readme

 This Flask API provides endpoints for scraping news articles from Google news website.